Diana Farrell: Research and political views

 In 2003, Farrell was the author of a paper in which she argued that sending American jobs overseas might be "as beneficial to the U.S. as to the destination country, probably more so."
 In a video for the McKinsey Global Institute, where she formerly served as a director, Farrell describes four "newly powerful" brokers.
 One of these is "Asian economies which are...generating significant surpluses."

 Farrell has stated that she would like to see more alumni of the corporate sector serving in government, stating in an interview that "This is my first time serving in government — I came from the private sector — and I just think it is a fantastic thing for people to do, for people in the private sector to serve in government, to serve their country, and to really understand what a very large fraction of the economy and society is all about and how this works."

-Following the 2008 financial crisis, Farrell argued that governments had "overextended themselves" in the aftermath of the recession and called for "structural reforms" in an October 2012 interview.
+After the 2008 financial crisis, Farrell argued that governments had "overextended themselves" in the aftermath of the recession and called for "structural reforms" in an October 2012 interview.

 Farrell is a supporter of regulation of large banks.
 In an interview with National Public Radio, she stated: "We have created them, and we're sort of past that point, and I think that in some sense, the genie's out of the bottle and what we need to do is to manage them and to oversee them, as opposed to hark back to a time that we're unlikely to ever come back to or want to come back to."